Alexandros Papadiamantis: Works

 Papadiamantis' longest works were the serialized novels The Gypsy Girl, The Emigrant, and The Merchants of Nations.
-These were adventures set around the Mediterranean, with rich plots involving captivity, war, pirates, the plague, etc. However, the author is best remembered for his scores of short stories.
+These were adventures set around the Mediterranean, with rich plots involving captivity, war, pirates, the plague, etc. However, the author is best remembered for around 170 short stories.
 Written in his own version of the then official language of Greece, "katharevousa" (a "purist" written language heavily influenced by ancient Greek), Papadiamantis' stories provide lucid and lyrical portraits of country life in Skiathos, or urban life in the poorer neighborhoods of Athens, with frequent flashes of deep psychological insight.
 The nostalgia for a lost island childhood is palpable in most of them; the stories with an urban setting often deal with alienation.
 Characters are sketched with a deft hand, and they speak in the authentic "demotic" spoken language of the people; island characters lapse into dialect.
 Papadiamantis' deep Christian faith, complete with the mystical feeling associated with the Orthodox Christian liturgy, suffuses many stories.
 Most of his work is tinged with melancholy, and resonates with empathy with people's suffering, regardless of whether they are saints or sinners, innocent or conflicted.
-However, feels nothing but contempt for the wealthy, landowners, minor aristocracy and others who "live off of the blood of the common people".
+However, he feels nothing but contempt for the wealthy, landowners, minor aristocracy and others who "live off of the blood of the common people".
 His only saint, in fact, is a poor shepherd who, having warned the islanders, is slaughtered by Saracen pirates after he refuses to abandon his flock for the safety of the fortified town.
 This particular story, The Poor Saint, is the closest he comes to a truly religious theme.